nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <a name="clearAssignees"></a>
 ### 10. Remove all Members Assigned to a Task: `clearAssignees`

-Removes all members assigned to a task with the task INDEX you specified.
+If you have accidentally assigned a task to the wrong group of members, you can easily remove all members assigned to that task with the task index you specified.

 Format: `clearAssignees INDEX`